Suzuki and Amaya hit solo homers and Cubs beat Royals 4-3

 Hendricks (5-6) won for the first time since July 25, allowing one run and five hits in 6 1/3 innings.
 He retired 10 in a row before his lone walk, to Matt Beaty in the fifth inning.

+Hendricks was a valuable member of the rotation during the 2016 World Series championship team.

+"There is a few pieces missing right now, my curveball, runners on base, a couple of things, if I can bring that all together,'' Hendricks said.

-Mark Leiter Jr. got two outs in the seventh, Julian Merryweather pitched a perfect eighth, and Adbert Alzolay got his 18th save in 19 chances after allowing pinch-hitter Maikel Garcia's run-scoring single and Matt Beaty's RBI groundout.
+Mark Leiter Jr. got two outs in the seventh, Julian Merryweather pitched a perfect eighth and Adbert Alzolay got his 18th save in 19 chances after allowing pinch-hitter Maikel Garcia's run-scoring single and Beaty's RBI groundout.
 With a runner on second, Dairon Blanco hit a game-ending groundout.

 Lyles gave up four runs — two earned — and five hits in his third complete game this season.
 Lyles has pitched four games this season in which he has thrown at least eight innings and lost.